AnishKMBtech/kongapieventproject/README.md

 - **Offline Simulation**: No internet connection is needed; the tool works entirely offline by using locally stored JSON data.
 - **Temperature Classification**: Classifies temperatures into categories such as "Hot", "Warm", or "Cold" using simple logic.
 - **Simple and Lightweight**: Minimalistic code, focusing on basic functionality and easy understanding.
+- **Flexible File Path**: Easily configurable file path to load JSON data from any location on your system.

 ## Steps